Eugochi/Eugochi/README.md

 ## Summary Of My Journey
 👩‍💻 Started as a science student with a profound understanding of mathemathics

 🧠 Bachelors in Pharmacy with distinction in Mathematics

 👯‍♀️ Masters in Public Health, with distinction in biostatistics

+👩‍ Data Analyst Certifications and Internships

 🤔 I'm looking forward to a PHD in Data Science with a research focus in Artificial intelligence and Machine learning.